danfuzz/samizdat/doc/samizdat-0-lib/string.md

 Returns a string consisting of the concatenation of the contents of all the argument strings, in argument order.

-#### `stringFromInt(int) <> string`

-Returns a single-character string that consists of the character code indicated by the given int argument, which must be in the range for representation as an unsigned 32-bit quantity.

 #### `stringNth(string, n, notFound?) <> . | !.`